Medical Student Research Programs at UVA

 Summer research projects via the Summer Medical Research Internship program

 The SMRI is supported by three training grants from the NIH for short-term research training in Allergy or Infectious Diseases; Cardiovascular, Pulmonary or Hematological Diseases; and Cancer Research.
-Based on their research interests, trainees who are selected to participate will be matched with one of ~140 mentors in the SOM and will receive a generous stipend of $4870.
-The internship requires a 10 week commitment that will begin in late May through early August (exact dates to be decided shortly).
-In addition to research, interns in the SMRI program are provided a professional development series designed to help you explore ways in which research can be incorporated into medical careers and a communication workshop, during which you will learn to effectively communicate about science by distilling and tailoring your message for different audiences.
-SMRI interns will be required to submit a brief final report about their work for NIH reporting purposes and to present a poster at the Medical Student Research Symposium in early November.
+Based on stated research interests, trainees who are selected to participate will be matched with one of ~140 mentors in the SOM and will receive a generous stipend of $5,275 for a 10-week commitment beginning in early June and running through early August (stipend will be prorated for shorter commitments, but the program requires at least 8 weeks of participation).
+In addition to research, interns in the SMRI program are provided a professional development series designed to help explore ways in which research can be incorporated into medical careers.
+In addition, trainees benefit from a communication workshop, during which they learn to effectively communicate about science by distilling and tailoring their message for different audiences.
+SMRI interns will be required to submit a brief final report about their work for NIH reporting purposes, to give an oral presentation at the SMRI/SRIP Final Symposium and strongly encouraged to present a poster at the Medical Student Research Symposium in early November.
 Please note that NIH training grants only can support trainees who are US citizens, non-citizen nationals, and permanent residents.

 If you are interested, please complete the very brief statement of interest at the link below.
 We ask for a few sentences about your research interests, which we will use to match you with an appropriate research mentor.
 If there is a particular faculty member whose research is of interest to you, please indicate their name in your response.
 While we will attempt to accommodate your request, we cannot guarantee a position in this program.